bluzelle/curium/docs/public/buildvalidatorsentry.md

 10. In config.toml, set the following:

         addr_book_strict = false

+11. In config.toml, set a suitable maximum # of allowed inbound and outbound peers in the [p2p] section.
+For example, with a node that might be very busy (such as a sentry to a secure zone for validators), you might want to increase from the defaults, to avoid a situation where peers start to get dropped.
+Following are the values we have used:

+        # Maximum number of inbound peers
+        max_num_inbound_peers = 200

+        # Maximum number of outbound peers to connect to, excluding persistent peers
+        max_num_outbound_peers = 100

-11. Edit ".blzd/config/app.toml" to set the minimum-gas-prices to “10.0ubnt”
+12. Edit ".blzd/config/app.toml" to set the minimum-gas-prices to “10.0ubnt”

         # The minimum gas prices a validator is willing to accept for processing a
         # transaction.
 A transaction's fees must meet the minimum of any denomination